 Safety Guarantees¶

 FastC provides memory safety guarantees while maintaining C interoperability.
-For safety-critical applications, FastC also enforces NASA/JPL's Power of 10 rules.
+For safety-critical applications, FastC also enforces NASA/JPL's Power of 10 rules. v1.3 adds a per-function annotation layer that the compiler enforces transitively, so safety properties can be proved at the call-graph level rather than reasoned about by hand.

 Overview¶